overdosedd/EventManagement/README.md

   -Authorisation

 NOTES:
-one must put username as "anmol" and password as "anmol" for USER.ROLE one must put username as "admin" and password as "admin" for ADMIN.ROLE (check SecurityConfiguration.java class under main/src/com.anmol.eventmanagement/SecurityConfiguration I have provided two seperate files that includes SQL queries for creating tables and other one for testing data when using a rest client
+one must put username as "yihan" and password as "yihan" for USER.ROLE one must put username as "admin" and password as "admin" for ADMIN.ROLE (check SecurityConfiguration.java class under main/src/com.anmol.eventmanagement/SecurityConfiguration I have provided two seperate files that includes SQL queries for creating tables and other one for testing data when using a rest client